Overview

 - More fully utilize UN sanctions regimes to promote accountability for violations against civilians—including CRSV and grave violations committed against children—while upholding humanitarian exemptions, as recognized in UNSC Resolution 2664.

-- Promote the growth of international norms against the use of MDMH targeted at civilians that is likely to contribute significantly to civilian harm, and promote the growth of international norms in support of digital spaces with transparent content moderation policies that respect human rights.
+- Promote the growth of international norms against the use of MDMH targeted at civilians that is likely to contribute significantly to civilian harm and promote the growth of international norms in support of digital spaces with transparent content moderation policies that respect human rights.

 - Support the protection of civilians through UN peace operations by prioritizing protection tasks in mandates, providing guidance on the comprehensive implementation of protection tasks, providing consistent and unified political support for peace operations, and providing missions with appropriate funding and resources to implement their protection mandates.